hemmokarja/Spotify-Playlist-Recommender/README.md

 Because the playlist name token is always the first position and is never masked out, the model learns to condition every prediction on the playlist's intent — functioning as a persistent soft prior throughout generation.

+The transformer uses **Rotary Positional Embeddings (RoPE)** rather than learned positional embeddings.
+Playlist lengths vary enormously in practice, and RoPE generalises more reliably to sequence lengths not seen during training.

 ### Track embeddings — content-based, not ID-based

 Tracks are embedded from their **audio attributes** rather than a learned per-ID vector.
 This is the central design decision that solves cold start.